wkolowski/Type-Theory-Wishlist/README.md

   parameters
   & A : Type
   sort Type
+  eliminator foldl
   constructors
   | []
   | _::_ of (hd : A, tl : List)
-  eliminator foldl
 ```

 Above we once more define the type of `List`s using this new syntax.
 We start with the keyword `data` and the type name, as usual.
 Then, in the next line, we have the keyword `parameters`, below which we list all the parameters using copattern syntax (i.e. each new line starts with a `&`).
 One line below that we see the keyword `sort`, which is followed by the universe in which the type lives.
-Then we have the keyword `constructors`, below which we list the constructors, using the familiar syntax with each line starting wth a pipe `|`.
-At last, we have the `eliminator` keyword which lets us create a synonym for the type's elimination principle.
+Then we have the `eliminator` keyword which lets us create a synonym for the type's elimination principle (the default name, which is available even when we create a synonym, is `typename.elim`).
+At last, we have the keyword `constructors`, below which we list the constructors, using the familiar syntax where each line starts with a pipe `|`.

 ```
 mutual